Ash-Olorenshaw/discord-trading-bot/README.md

 ## About

-Each day the bot will update item values that are in the "prices.txt" file and then generate a selection of items which are purchasable for that day.
+Each day the bot will update item values that are in the `prices.txt` file and then generate a selection of items which are purchasable for that day.
 Item values are then graphed for users to see upon request.
 Users then have their items' overall worth calculated each day in a networth which they can also access and have graphed for them.